LLNL/ppo_and_friends/README.md

    score any of them could ever achieve would be 32.
 Therefore, a reported score around 32 might actually signal a converged policy.

+# Observational Augmentations

+### What are observational augmentations?
+Imagine we have a 3D environment where we want to learn to move a ball as fast as possible.
+There are two options to consider here; do we want the ball to move in a single direction, or should the ball be able to move in any direction?
+In other words, should direction matter at all in our reward?
+If the answer is yes, we should learn to move the ball in one direction only, then we can proceed as usual.
+Environments like Ant employ this kind of reward.
+However, if our answer is no, we have an interesting situation here.
+If we're using the standard approach for this case, we need to wait for the policy to experience enough directions to learn that direction doesn't matter.
+On the other hand, the policy might learn a simplified version of this idea early on and just choose a random direction and stick with it.
+But what if we *want* the policy to learn that direction doesn't matter?
+In this case, we really do need to wait for the policy to encounter enough experiences to learn this on its own (maybe we start the ball rolling in a random direction with every reset).
+If direction truly doesn't matter, though, do we really need to wait for those experiences to stack up?
+Well, this likely depends on the environment.
+In this case, our observations are simple enough that we can *augment* a single observation to obtain a batch of observations corresponding to different directions.
+We can get away with this because *the reward trajectories will be identical regardless of direction*.
+In other words, we can cheat the system and, instead of waiting for the environment to crank out a bunch of directions, we can take a short cut by artificially generating those directions and their trajectories from a single observation.

+### How to utilize observational augmentations
+Both `run_ppo`, located in `environments/launchers.py` and our `PPO` class have an `obs_augment` argument that, when enabled, will try to wrap your environment in `AugmentingEnvWrapper`.
+This wrapper expects (and checks) that your environment has a method named `augment_observation`, which takes a *single* observation and returns a batch of observations.
+This batch will contain the original observation plus a number of augmentations, and the batch size is expected to always be the same.
+The values for actions, dones, and rewards are all duplicated to be identical for every instance in the batch.
+Info is also duplicated, except that it might contain augmented terminal observations.

+**NOTE:** we don't currently prohibit the use of multiple environments per processor in conjunction with `aug_observation`, but it is untested and should be used with caution and consideration.

 # Tips And Tricks